hillia/uber_challenge/README.md

 A webapp to display nearby bus stops and their departure times.
   * Shows nearby bus routes based on user's browser geolocation.
   * Marks the nearest stop on the route regardless of direction.
 (TODO: Categorize routes/nearest stops by direction.)
+  * Only supports SF MUNI right now, but could handle other agencies NextBus supports with little modification.

 ##API
 Transit data is retrieved from NextBus API (http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf).
 Each API command has a model that is created by extending the Nextbus.Base class.
 The commands currently supported are: